croquet/microverse/Microverse README.md

 Croquet Microverse utilizes the [Rapier Physics Engine](https://rapier.rs/).
 Written in Rust and running in WebAssembly, Rapier is an open source, very high-performance but easy to create multiuser, interactive physics simulations.

-# Advanced Topics

-## Press the Connect button in the world menu
-After launching Microverse by visiting <http://localhost:9684> in Chrome select the world menu from the bottom left, and press "Connect".
-This will establish the connection to the watch-server started by **npm start**.

-## Edit or add a new file
-You can easily add a new file in the watched directory (by default `behaviors/default/`), and if the file follows the standard behavior structure of other files, it will be automatically available.

-## Make a new world file
-You can add a new file in the "worlds" directory (copying default.js or test.js is an easy way).
-If you start microverse with ?world=fileBaseName, the file at `worlds/fileBaseName.js` is used to start the world.

-## Note on the persistence
-The system stores the "persistent data" about every 60 seconds if there is some activity in the world.
-When you edit your behavior code, or update the system, Croquet starts a fresh session but re-loads contents from the persistent data.
-The content in the world file that the world is originally created from is not used to initialize this new session.
-Consider the world file as the starting point of a world, but editing it does not affect the world once it is created unless you edit it live by connecting as above.